 Magneto-optical effects in atom-laser interactions are due to the excitation of a coherent superposition of the atomic or molecular energy levels with the laser radiation.
 Light synchronizes the phases of the wave functions of these coherently excited atomic levels.
-If these states happen to be degenerate Zeeman magnetic sublevels M_J of the angular momentum state with angular momentum quantum number J, then the application of an external magnetic field B can split the Zeeman M_J sublevels, removing the degeneracy, and, as a result, destroying the Zeeman coherences of the magnetic sublevels, or, in other words, destroying the phase synchronization of the respective wave functions.
-These changes of atomic properties due to the destruction of coherences lead to magneto-optical resonances.
-The first observation of such a magneto-optical resonance in the excited state of Hg atoms was made in 1924 by Wilhelm Hanle [1], and now is known as the Hanle effect.
+If these states happen to be degenerate Zeeman magnetic sublevels M_I of the angular momentum state with an angular momentum quantum number J, then the application of an external magnetic field B can split the Zeeman M{I} sublevels, removing the degeneracy, and, as a result, destroying the Zeeman coherences of the magnetic sublevels, or, in other words, destroying the phase synchronization of the respective wave functions.
+These changes in atomic properties due to the destruction of coherences lead to magneto-optical resonances.
+The first observation of such a magneto-optical resonance in the excited state of Hg atoms was made in 1924 by Hanle [1], and is now known as the Hanle effect.
 Accordingly, one speaks of observing resonances in the Hanle configuration when the magneto-optical resonances appear in a fluorescence signal detected along the magnetic field direction as a function of the applied magnetic field B at linearly polarized excitation with the polarization E vector perpendicular to B.

-If the intensity of light is strong enough, atomic co-

-herences can be created not only in the excited state of an atom, but also in the ground state through nonlinear absorption by applying the optical pumping technique pioneered by Alfred Kastler.
-These studies led to the Nobel Prize in physics in 1966 being awarded to Alfred Kastler "for the discovery and development of optical methods for studying Hertzian resonances in atoms" [2].
-If these effects are studied in the Hanle configuration, then often these are classified as ground-state Hanle effect.
-The ground-state Hanle effect in atoms was first observed in [3] (see [4] for a review).
+If the intensity of light is strong enough, atomic coherences can be created not only in the excited state of an atom, but also in the ground state through nonlinear absorption by applying the optical pumping technique pioneered by Kastler.
+These studies led to the Nobel Prize in physics in 1966 being awarded to Kastler "for the discovery and development of optical methods for studying Hertzian resonances in atoms" [2].
+If these effects are studied in the Hanle configuration, then often these are classified as the ground-state Hanle effect.
+The ground-state Hanle effect in atoms was first observed in Ref.
+[3] (see Ref.
+[4] for a review).

-Magneto-optical effects turned out to be such a rich phenomenon, that nowadays they are still actively studied (see, for example, the review papers [5, 6]).
-These studies have generated many interesting applications for opto-electronics [7], medicine [8] and precise measurement techniques.
+Magneto-optical effects turned out to be such a rich phenomenon that nowadays they are still actively studied (see, for example, the review papers [5,6]).
+These studies have generated many interesting applications for optoelectronics [7], medicine [8], and precise measurement techniques.
 For example, one of the most sensitive methods of magnetometry is based on exploiting nonlinear magneto-optical effects in an atomic vapor [9].

-Magneto-optical effects have very many manifestations, such as dark and bright resonances [10-13], coherent population trapping [14], electromagnetically induced transparency [15] and electromagnetically induced absorption [16].
+Magneto-optical effects have very many manifestations, such as dark and bright resonances [10-13].
+These resonances occur when laser radiation at zero magnetic field modifies the absorption coefficient of the gas through which it is propagating.
+The resonance is called dark if the absorption coefficient decreases as a result of the interaction with the laser radiation, and bright if the absorption coefficient increases.
+The laser-induced modification of the absorption coefficient can be eliminated by applying a magnetic field.
+The other manifestations are coherent population trapping [14], electromagnetically induced transparency [15], and electromagnetically induced absorption [16].
 The phenomenon of the slow light is closely related to these effects as well [17].